KEGG icon

 • the knowledge base of molecular-level functions associated with ortholog groups in the KO database, where most KO entries are defined in a context-dependent manner as nodes of the KEGG molecular networks.

-Annotation Guide
+Annotation guide

-The KEGG Annotation Guide is a collection of HTML tables, called BRITE tables, showing summary views of the current annotation of the KEGG GENES database, such as how K numbers are defined and assigned for distinguishing related genes and for comparing different subunit structures.
+The KEGG Annotation Guide is a collection of HTML tables, called BRITE tables, showing summary views of the current annotation of the GENES database, such as how K numbers are defined and assigned for distinguishing related genes and for comparing different subunit structures.

 Comparing subunit structures or gene sets Distinguishing related genes

-Signature KOs and Modules
+Signature KOs and modules

 Another set of BRITE tables contains signature KOs and/or signature modules, which can be used to infer phenotypic features of organisms.